International Internal Audit Awareness Month

 Photo by Avi Richards, on Unsplash.

-In a post-COVID world of remote work, AI domination, increased cyber-threat and rising ESG commitments, the work of internal auditing is never done.
+In a post-COVID world of remote work, AI dominance, increased cyber-threat, and rising ESG commitments, the work of internal auditing is never done.

-So we thought we’d raise some internal audit awareness of our own!
+So, we thought we’d raise some internal audit awareness!

-In this blog we’ve put the spotlight on some internal audit best practices, and highlighted where and how Internal Auditors are changing the world.
+In this blog, we’ve spotlighted some internal audit best practices and highlighted where and how internal auditors are changing the world.

 Internal Audit Stakeholder Engagement and Trust